top of page

 Erin Snyder, LPC

-Though Ms. Snyder is now fully licensed and working under an independent license, I would fully like to invite clients seeking quality individual and couples therapy to contact her directly though her listing on psychology today.
+Though Ms. Snyder is now fully licensed and working under an independent license, I would fully like to invite clients seeking quality individual and couples therapy to contact her directly though her website or psychology today.
+She is a frequent referral for couples work, offers in-person EMDR and psychodynamic psychotherapy, and I am always impressed when consulting with her on shared cases.
+Her warmly professional demeanor, attuned clinical presence, and artistic office on Menchaca and Davis make her an excellent resource for clients looking for services in South Austin or across the state via telehealth.

 Erin has come to the discipline of psychodynamic psychotherapy with 20 years of professional experience in the fields of education, business development, and corporate management.
 Her eclectic professional background and life experience in both personal and professional endeavors allows her to connect with the experiences of her clients in a deeply empathic and supportive way.
 She has developed a special passion for providing relationship counseling, helping individuals and couples to improve communication and deepen connections with the important people in their lives.
 Serving as an emotional interpreter, translator, and mediator in high conflict interactions, Erin guides clients toward resolution of acute and chronic interpersonal conflict.

 Erin's approach to psychotherapy combines techniques from psychodynamic, cognitive-behavioral, and strengths-based perspectives.
 She began supervision with Dr. Cox while enrolled in a truly excellent psychodynamic counseling master's program at Northwestern University, and her undergraduate degree is from the University of Texas at Austin.
-During her four year internship under Dr. Cox, she has earned a special reputation as an extremely effective couple's counselor as well as a deeply attuned and insightful individual therapist.
+During her four year internship under Dr. Cox, she has earned a special reputation as an extremely effective couple's counselor as well as a deeply attuned and insightful individual therapist, and she continues to inspire trust and insight in the couples and individual populations she serves.

 Erin's Approach to Therapy